jmwii1981/cl-web2-sep-2022/09-12-15/2-Arrays-and-Collections.md

 ```

-## Adding and Removing Values in ...
+## Adding And Removing Values In ...
 Text

 **Example**